 Every writer I know has trouble writing.

-– Joseph Heller (Tweet this quote?)
+– Joseph Heller (Tweet this)

 Writer’s block or something else?